ingyamilmolinar/doctorgpt/README.md

 8. Maximize the amount of log context in the diagnosis

 ## Work in progress
-1. Test dividing log contexts per span, thread, routine or procedure
+1. Dividing log contexts per custom regex match in variable values
 2. Lightweight docker image
 3. Support multiple patterns for the same regex variable name
+4. Filter logs from the context (for sensitive or spammy information)

 ## Future work
+1. Support custom variable names
-1. Structured logging parsing
+2. Structured logging parsing
-2. Production readiness (security, auth, monitoring, optimization, more tests...)
+3. Production readiness (security, auth, monitoring, optimization, more tests...)
-3. Release strategy & CI
+4. Release strategy & CI
+5. Support custom types (for non-regex matching)
-4. Sentry SDK integration
+6. Sentry SDK integration
-5. Generate a config.yaml based on real life log examples (use code or GPT to generate regex)
+7. Generate a config.yaml based on real life log examples (use code or GPT to generate regex)
-6. Helm chart?
+8. Helm chart?
-7. Windows / Mac support?
+9. Windows / Mac support?
-8. Other AI model APIs?
+10. Other AI model APIs?
-9. Send diagnosis requests to a server for later consumption (agent/server architecture)?
+11. Send diagnosis requests to a server for later consumption (agent/server architecture)?

 ## Testing
 `go test ./...`